mpkato/ntcir.datasearch.jp/content/_index.md

 e.g. `TOKYO-E-1` or `TOKYO-J-10`

 Run file names should NOT have any suffix such as `.txt` or `.run`.
+Note that we try, but may not be able to evaluate all the runs due to a budget constraint, and evaluate only runs selected by the priority.

 ## Run file format